johndeniel/Axum/README.md

 # Rust Axum

-<div align="justify"> This repository is dedicated to showcasing the power and versatility of the Axum framework in Rust programming language.
-Axum is a high-performance web framework designed for building scalable and asynchronous applications. </div>
+This repository is dedicated to showcasing the power and versatility of the Axum framework in Rust programming language.
+Axum is a high-performance web framework designed for building scalable and asynchronous applications.
+This comprehensive introduction to the Axum framework is thoughtfully crafted by [Brooks Builds](https://github.com/brooks-builds/full-stack-todo-rust-course).
+The content within this lesson is made available under the [MIT License](https://opensource.org/licenses/mit/), reflecting our commitment to promoting open-source collaboration and knowledge sharing.

 ## Repository Contents